ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.19:** Check position 7,460 kbp again.
 Is the MAKER annotation better than the ab initio prediction from AUGUSTUS?

 **QB2.20:** Check position 6,180 kbp again.
 Is the MAKER annotation better than the prediction of AUGUSTUS with hints?
-How can that be when MAKER doesn't use RNA-seq data?
+How can that be when MAKER doesn't use raw RNA-seq data?

 **QB2.21:** Go to position 7,170 kbp.
 In your opinion, which program has made a more accurate predicition in this locus, MAKER (split into two genes) or AUGUSTUS (one gene)?